Okay, what do you think THIS floral designer got in trouble for drawing in the margins of his schoolbooks…?

 I’ve written about insane flower extravaganzas that are just one plant before, but these chrysanthemum bonsais take boggling to a whole new level.
 Think about it: How do they get it to branch into the perfect number of flowers?
 How do they get every single flower stem to grow to exactly the right length?
 How do they get them to bloom all at once?
 Honestly, if the balance of power was based on plant domination, Japan would be our unassailable overlords.

 By the way, if you happen to be in Tokyo anytime in November, go see the chrysanthemum displays!
 They are truly amazing, and I guarantee you won’t be disappointed.
-Here are my favorite places to see them, with maps.
+Here are my favorite places to see them.